-As for the lunchtime meal, some passengers return to eat on the ship, many others—including ourselves—prefer to stay in town and buy their own noontime meal.
-Nothing on board can match ordering local food in a local restaurant with local patrons.
-To us, it adds another layer to the experience of being in another country.
+As for the lunchtime meal, some passengers return to eat on the ship.
+Others, including ourselves, prefer to stay in town and buy their own noontime meal.
+In our opinion, few things can match ordering local food in a local restaurant with local patrons.
+To us, it adds another layer to the experience of being in another culture.

 Days 1 and 2 – Budapest, Hungary

 The recommended check-in time for a Viking river cruise is 3 pm.
 Travel schedules being what they are, Viking provides a light buffet lunch for passengers who can’t help arriving early.
 You can read about the first day on a Viking cruise here.

 The first Grand European Tour activity happens mid-afternoon.
 It’s an unofficial guided walk around the area to help battle jet lag, should you be arriving the day of the cruise.
 You’ll also have plenty of time to explore the area and pick up a few authentic souvenirs of Budapest.

 Our Program Director promised that our first dinner on board would be special, and it was.
 They offered a traditional Hungarian menu, accompanied by local wines and beers.
 Many people don’t know that Hungary has 22 wine regions and produces a number of excellent vintages.
 Tokaj and Bulls Blood are probably the best-known wines, and Hungary’s Tokaj wine region is so phenomenal that it is a bona fide UNESCO site.

 If Hungarian food isn’t your thing or you need to selective about what you eat, no worries.
 They can accommodate many special diets and every menu includes a few familiar options, like grilled salmon and steak.